1890s in Western fashion

 Fashion in the 1890s in Western countries is characterized by long elegant lines, tall collars, and the rise of sportswear.
-It was an era of great dress reforms led by the invention of the drop-frame safety bicycle, which allowed women the opportunity to ride bicycles more comfortably, and therefore, created the need for appropriate clothing.
+It was an era of great dress reforms led by the invention of the drop-frame safety bicycle, which allowed women the opportunity to ride bicycles more comfortably, demanding appropriate clothing.
+The emphasis on athleticism influenced garments to allow for freedom of movement, and the promotion of less rigid gender roles influenced a change in dress which allowed for more self-expression.
+A more natural silhouette of women's bodies became popular.

 Another great influence on women's fashions of this era, particularly among those considered part of the Aesthetic Movement in America, was the political and cultural climate.
-Because women were taking a more active role in their communities, in the political world, and in society as a whole, their dress reflected this change.
-The more freedom to experience life outside the home that women of the Gilded Age acquired, the more freedom of movement was experienced in fashions as well.
-As the emphasis on athleticism influenced a change in garments which allowed for freedom of movement, the emphasis on less rigid gender roles influenced a change in dress which allowed for more self-expression, and a more natural silhouette of women's bodies were revealed.
+Changes in women's dress reflected women taking on more active roles in their communities and in the political world.

-The 1890s brought the beginnings of a change in how fashion was presented as well.
+The 1890s also saw changes to how fashion was presented to consumers.
 While illustrations still dominated fashion magazines, printed fashion photographs first appeared in French magazine La Mode Pratique in 1892, where they would continue be a weekly feature.

 Women's fashions

 Standing woman in a white dress with leg o'mutton sleeves.
 By René Schützenberger, 1895.

 Fashionable women's clothing styles shed some of the extravagances of previous decades (so that skirts were neither crinolined as in the 1850s, nor protrudingly bustled in back as in the late 1860s and mid-1880s, nor tight as in the late 1870s), but corseting continued unmitigated, or even slightly increased in severity.
 Early 1890s dresses consisted of a tight bodice with the skirt gathered at the waist and falling more naturally over the hips and undergarments than in previous years.
 Puffy leg-of-mutton sleeves (also known as gigot sleeves) made a comeback, growing bigger each year until reaching their largest size around 1895.
+The late 1890s returned to tighter sleeves, often with small puffs or ruffles capping the shoulder but fitted to the wrist.

-During the mid-1890s, skirts took on an A-line silhouette that was almost bell-like.
-The late 1890s returned to tighter sleeves often with small puffs or ruffles capping the shoulder but fitted to the wrist.
-Skirts took on a trumpet shape, fitting more closely over the hip and flaring just above the knee.
+During the mid-1890s, skirts took on a bell-like A-line silhouette.
+Gradually, skirts took on a trumpet shape, fitting more closely over the hip and flaring just above the knee.
 Corsets in the 1890s helped define the hourglass figure as immortalized by artist Charles Dana Gibson.
 In the very late 1890s, the corset elongated, giving the women a slight S-bend silhouette that would be popular well into the Edwardian era.